nonomal/PicView/.github/README.md

 _* Scrollwheel behavior can be changed in settings_

-You can also view and change shortcuts by opening the `About` window `F1`
+You can also view and change shortcuts by opening the `Keybindings` window `K`

 # Contributions